-Put your Pinterest addiction to work and make money on Pinterest – no blogging required.
+Put your Pinterest addiction to work and make money on Pinterest without a blog.

-Is is possible to make money on Pinterest alone?
+Is it possible to make money on Pinterest alone?

 I don’t want to knock blogging, after all, you’re reading this article on my blog right now.
 However, blogging is a lot of work.
 And making an income from your blog requires a ton of time and expertise.
 When you’re running a blog you’re expected to create content, promote your content, cultivate an email list, navigate the tech side of blogging and manage multiple social media channels.
 Creating a blog is just not for everyone.